ninjarob/Apocalypse-VI-Web-and-Crawler/DEVELOPMENT_STATUS.md

 # Development Status - Apocalypse VI MUD

 **File Condensed**: This file has been condensed from 1726 lines to focus on current AI agent project context.
 All historical implementation details have been moved to [CHANGELOG.md](CHANGELOG.md) for reference.

+#### ✅ New Coordinate-Based Zone Crawler Implementation (Latest)
+**Status**: ✅ COMPLETED - Created new systematic zone exploration system starting from 0,0,0 with exit tracking
+- **CoordinateBasedZoneCrawler**: New task class implementing systematic zone exploration
+- **Starting Logic**: Begins at coordinates 0,0,0 or current room location if it exists in database
+- **Zone Detection**: Automatically determines current zone and loads existing rooms for that zone
+- **Exit Tracking**: Maintains separate sets of mapped vs unmapped exits for each room
+- **Systematic Exploration**: Iteratively finds rooms with unmapped exits and explores them one by one
+- **Room Navigation**: Implements pathfinding and navigation between rooms with location verification
+- **Database Integration**: Saves new rooms and connections as they are discovered
+- **Task Registration**: Added 'document-zone-new' task type to TaskManager with proper descriptions
+- **Backwards Compatibility**: Original DocumentZoneTask preserved as DocumentZoneTask_OLD.ts
+- **Build Verification**: Crawler compiles successfully with new coordinate-based exploration system

 #### ✅ Interactive MUD Map Implementation (Latest)
 **Status**: ✅ COMPLETED - Grid-based zone map visualization with room connections and z-level support